I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlcreatesecuritydescriptor.md

 <p> </p>

 ## -remarks
 <p>A successful call to this routine initializes a security descriptor.
 The fields in this descriptor are set to initial values that indicate that there are no security constraints.</p>

-<p>A successful call to this routine initializes a security descriptor.
-The fields in this descriptor are set to initial values that indicate that there are no security constraints.</p>

 ## -requirements